Reference Knowledgeable Network for Machine Reading Comprehension: Related Studies

 \subsection{Knowledge Injection}

-Observing drawbacks of the lack of commonsense in MRC models, some researchers attempt to inject external knowledge explicitly \cite{lin2020differentiable,Bhagavatula2020Abductive,shwartz2020unsupervised}.
-Xia \cite{xia2019auxiliary} used auxiliary tasks to obtain relevant knowledge, while Mihaylov \cite{mihaylov2018knowreader} encoded external commonsense knowledge as key-value memory in a cloze-style setting to inject knowledge into model.
-For non-MRC dialogue task, Chaudhuri \cite{Chaudhuri2018domain-knowledge} used GRUs to refine and encode keywords from passages, then combined domain-specific knowledge.
-Lin \cite{lin2019kagnet} quoted a conceptual sub-graph of external knowledge to get better performance.
+Observing the drawbacks of the lack of commonsense in MRC models, some researchers attempt to inject external knowledge explicitly \cite{lin2021differentiable,Bhagavatula2020Abductive,shwartz2020unsupervised}.
+Xia \cite{xia2019auxiliary} used auxiliary tasks to obtain relevant knowledge, while Mihaylov \cite{mihaylov2018knowreader} encoded external commonsense knowledge as key-value memory under cloze-style setting.
+For non-MRC tasks, Chaudhuri \cite{Chaudhuri2018domain-knowledge} quoted domain-specific knowledge with GRUs to refine and encode keywords, and Lin \cite{lin2019kagnet} quoted a conceptual sub-graph of external knowledge to get better performance.
 Feng \cite{feng2020mhgrn} quoted multi-hop commonsense for simple questions without relevant contexts, while Lin \cite{lin2020commongen} proposed a constrained text generation task for generative commonsense reasoning.
-With the impact of knowledge noise on model performance became more obvious, many researchers also proposed their methods to quote relevant knowledge and reduce knowledge noise \cite{kim2020skt,liu2019kbert}.

-However, though all these studies attempt to select relevant knowledge, they generally ignore the powerful utility of critical information to knowledge injection as well as the filtration of untrustworthy knowledge.
+With the increasing negative impact of knowledge noise on model performance, researchers also explored to quote more relevant knowledge and reduce knowledge noise \cite{kim2020skt,liu2019kbert}.
+Though some of the above studies have noticed the importance of relevant knowledge selection, they generally ignore the powerful utility of critical information to knowledge injection as well as the filtration of untrustworthy knowledge.